 Every year, you build up pension on part of the gross salary that you have earned in that year.
 You do not build up pension on your entire gross salary.
-That is because PMT takes account of the state pension that you receive from the government when you retire.
-The part of your salary on which you do not build up pension is called the 'state pension offset'.

-On your salary up to the salary threshold, less the state pension offset, you build up an annual pension of 1.875%.
+You also build up pension on your salary above the salary threshold to a maximum of € 137,800 (in 2025).
+Your employer can choose from two build-up rates.
+In 2025, those build-up rates are 1.875% en 1.670%.
 The total pension that you build up is the sum of all those years, plus any increases (indexation) or reductions in your pension.
-From your pension commencement date, you will receive this pension amount every month for as long as you live.
+From your pension commencement date, you will receive your pension every month for as long as you live.